ThomasLandstra/ThomasLandstra/README.md

 <br/>

-- 🔭 I’m currently working on a web application that acts as a personal dashboard.
+- 🔭 I’m currently working on a bot for a discord server.

-- 🌱 I’m currently learning **JavaScript, advanced Python concepts and front end development**
+- 🌱 I’m currently learning **Node Js and javascript**

 - 📫 How to reach me **thomaslandstra@gmail.com** or [**@ThomasLandstra**](https://twitter.com/thomaslandstra)